Udiotic/Udiotic/README.md

 - Hi, I’m Udit
 - I’m looking to collaborate on C++ projects.
-Heavily inclined on solving real world problems through programming.
+Heavily inclined on solving real world problems.
 - How to reach me - Write to me at business2702uditsurve@gmail.com or add me on Discord (Udiotic#5960)!

 <!---